AmolChi/Aadhar-card-generator/README.md

 To start and run the application follow these steps

+Not to have NPM installed in your system
+And also create an ATLAS MongoDB account and get the MongoURL for your application and edit the <id> <password> fields

 1. fork/download the repository
 2. In one of the cmd open the folder -> cd frontend -> npm i all
 3. In another folder open the folder in cmd -> cd backend -> npm i all